Errol Stevens

-Errol Anthony Stevens (born 9 May 1986) is a Jamaican former footballer who played as a forward.
+Errol Anthony Stevens (born 9 May 1986) is a Jamaican former professional footballer who played as a forward.

-Career
+Club career

 Harbour View

 Stevens is a powerful forward, who also possesses decent pace and technique.
 Having previously played for his homeland side Harbour View, in July 2009 he decided to depart the island on trials, looking for the opportunity to impress in Europe.

 FC Khimki

-He signed for Russian Premier League side FC Khimki on 20 August 2009 until the end of the season.
-Stevens made his debut on 22 August against PFC CSKA Moscow.
+Stevens signed for Russian Premier League side FC Khimki on 20 August 2009 until the end of the season.
+Stevens made his debut on 22 August against CSKA Moscow.
 He returned to Harbour View at the end of the 2009 Russian Premier League season.

 Arnett Gardens

 Stevens moved to Arnett Gardens for the 2011–12 season.
-Where he led the team to the Claro Champions League, scoring 6 goals in 5 games and was voted MVP of the Competition.
+Where he led the team to the Claro Champions League, scoring six goals in five games and was voted MVP of the Competition.

 Hải Phòng

 In December 2014, Stevens signed with V.League 1 side Hải Phòng.